nestybox/sysbox/README.md

 OS-virtualization technology meant to create containers that can run applications as well as system-level software, easily and securely.

-This makes the containers created by Sysbox [very fast, efficient, and portable](https://blog.nestybox.com/2020/09/23/perf-comparison.html).
+This makes the containers created by Sysbox fast, efficient, and portable.
 Isolation wise, it's fair to say that they provide stronger isolation than regular Docker containers (by virtue of using the Linux user-namespace), but weaker isolation than VMs (by sharing the Linux kernel among containers).

 ## Comparison to related technologies

-Sysbox is pretty unique: it is, to the best of our knowledge, the only OCI-based container runtime that allows Docker and similar tools to deploy "VM-like" containers capable of running systemd, Docker, K8s, etc., with ease and strong isolation from the underlying host (i.e., no privileged containers).
+Sysbox is pretty unique: it is (to the best of our knowledge) the only OCI-based container runtime that allows Docker and Kubernetes to deploy "VM-like" containers capable of running systemd, Docker, K8s, etc., with ease and strong isolation from the underlying host (i.e., no privileged containers).